Ranomafana, Ifanadiana

 Ranomafana is a rural municipality in Madagascar.
 It belongs to the district of Ifanadiana, which is a part of the region of Vatovavy.
 The population of the commune was 9,705 in the 2018.

 Primary and junior level secondary education are available in the town.
 60% of the population of the commune are farmers; the most important crops are bananas and rice, while other important agricultural products are pineapple and cassava.
 Services provide employment for 40% of the population.

 Roads

 The commune is situated at 62 km from Fianarantsoa and 138 km from Mananjary along the National Road 25.

 Rivers

 The municipality is crossed by the Namorona River.
 There are also the Andriamamovoka Falls, a waterfall on the Namorona near the fokontany of Vohiparara.

-Sights and Infrastructure
+Sights and infrastructure

 There is an outdoor swimming pool and bath filled by hot water springs.
 A well-kept park can be visited close to the outdoor pool.
 A number of hotels are found throughout the village, accommodating tourist that come to visit the nearby Ranomafana National Park.

 Ranomafana has a hospital.
 The Town Hall (Lapan'ny tanana) is on the main road.
 The Post Office and the Market are at Place de l'Indépendance where a memorial dedicated to the victims of the Malagasy Uprising of 1947 was erected.
 The Catholic Church was consecrated by bishop François Xavier Tabao Manjarimanana in 1988.
-The Protestant Church is on a small hill offering a beautiful view of the town centre.